Portugal Explorer: Porto to Algarve - 8 Days

 Porto

-Not only is Porto famous for its port wine, but it’s also a hotspot for foodies.
-Sample the best of both on a walking tour with a local guide.
-Start out with the classic combination of pastel de nata and coffee (or tea), before your next stop sampling some of Porto’s regional seafood, bolinho de bacalhau (codfish croquettes) and broa de avintes (bittersweet bread) paired with a glass of local wine.
-Continue on your tasting tour with stops for more city staples and a glass of port wine.
+Porto might be famous for its wine, but it’s also a hotspot for foodies.
+Sample the best of both on a tasting tour with a local guide.
+You’ll dig into a number of local favourites including pastel de nata (egg custard tart), bolinho de bacalhau (codfish croquettes), broa de avintes (bittersweet bread) and, of course, a glass or two of port wine.
 The afternoon is free to enjoy Porto at your leisure.
-Perhaps visit Livraria Lello, nicknamed ‘The most beautiful bookstore in the world,’ or take in the sunset from Vila Nova de Gaia with another glass of the city’s famous export.
+Perhaps visit Livraria Lello – considered one of the most beautiful bookstores in the world – or take in the sunset from Vila Nova de Gaia with another glass of the city’s famous export.

 Day 3